Pajko97/prosocial/planning.md

 #### Plan for executing the app

-- Figma design
+- Figma design - IN PROGRESS
-- Database diagram
+- Database diagram - ALMOST DONE
-- Back end setup ( Auth, Database )
+- Back end setup ( Auth, Database ) - IN PROGRESS
-- UI ( React )
+- UI ( React ) - TO DO

 DB - PostgreSQL

-Tables:

-resources
- id PK AI
- user_id FOREIGN KEY - user.id
- description varchar(255)
- tags ENUM[]
- created_at
- updated_at

-user
- id PK AI
- username varchar(255)
- email varchar(255)
- password varchar(255)
- created_at timestamp
- updated_at timestamp

-company
- id PK AI
- name varchar(255)
- website_url varchar(255)
- is_startup bool

-post
- id PK AI
- text_content varchar(255)
- image_url varchar(255)
- hypes int
- likes int
- tags ENUM[]
- created_at timestamp
- updated_at timestamp

-Tech considerations:
-- API could maybe be built in .NET just to practice .NET skills
+### Tasks:

+- Figure out a way to search through discord servers ( they are called guilds, didn't now that :)
+- Figure out job logic ( maybe fetch already existing sites, add internal ones on top of that )
+- Find pair --later ( for starters just the BETA version )
+- Use elastic search for making single search for all
+- Setup S3 bucket for storing pictures